anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       "example0_malwareReputationId": 1234
     }

-A successor extension may define the same functionality with equivalent structures.
+A replacement may define the same functionality with equivalent structures.

     {